influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.7/language/types.md

 ## String types

 A _string type_ represents a possibly empty sequence of characters.
-Strings are immutable: once created they cannot be modified.
+Strings are immutable and cannot be modified once created.
 The string type name is `string`.

 The length of a string is its size in bytes, not the number of characters, since a single character may be multiple bytes.